-- (f) If AEMO receives a notice under clause 5.7.7(e), then it must provide a copy of the notice to each jurisdictional planning representative and consult with each jurisdictional planning representative about the potential impact of the development or activity. - (g) AEMO or the Relevant TNSP for a development or activity may notify the Proponent of the development or activity that AEMO or the Relevant TNSP believes an inter-network test is required for that development or activity. - (h) AEMO or the Relevant TNSP may only give a notice under clause 5.7.7(g) if: - (1) AEMO or the Relevant TNSP considers that the development or activity may have a material impact on the magnitude of the power transfer capability of more than one transmission network and, in the circumstances, an inter-network test is required; or - (2) an inter-network test is required having regard to guidelines published under clause 5.7.7(k) and the surrounding circumstances. - (i) If the Relevant TNSP gives a notice under clause 5.7.7(g), then it must also promptly give a copy of the notice to AEMO. - (j) A Registered Participant undertaking a development or activity listed in chart 1 must provide information reasonably requested by AEMO or the Relevant TNSP for making an assessment under this clause.

-- (k) AEMO may develop, publish and amend from time to time, in accordance with the Rules consultation procedures, a set of guidelines to assist Registered Participants to determine when an inter-network test may be required. - (1) AEMO and the Relevant TNSP must consider any relevant guidelines in determining whether an inter-network test is required. - (m) If AEMO or the Relevant TNSP gives notice under clause 5.7.7(g), then the Proponent must, in consultation with AEMO, prepare a draft test program for the inter-network test and provide it to AEMO, each jurisdictional planning representative and the Relevant TNSP (if the Relevant TNSP gave the notice).
+- (g) NEMMCO or the Relevant TNSP in respect of a development or activity may notify the Proponent of the development or activity that NEMMCO or the Relevant-TNSP believes that an inter-network test is required in relation to that development or activity. - (h) NEMMCO or the Relevant TNSP may only give a notice under clause 5.7.7(g) if NEMMCO or the Relevant TNSP considers that: - (1) the development or activity may have a material impact on the magnitude of the power transfer capability of more than one transmission network and, in the circumstances, an inter-network test is required; or - (2) if the Inter-regional Planning Committee has published guidelines under clause 5.7.7(k), an inter-network test is required having regard to those guidelines and the surrounding circumstances. - (i) If NEMMCO or the Relevant TNSP gives a notice under clause 5.7.7(g), then they must also promptly give a copy of the notice to each member of the Inter-regional Planning Committee. - (j) A Registered Participant undertaking a development or activity listed in chart 1 must provide such information to NEMMCO or the Relevant TNSP in respect of the development or activity as NEMMCO or the Relevant TNSP reasonably requests in order to make an assessment under this clause 5.7.7. - (k) The Inter-regional Planning Committee may develop, publish and amend from time to time, in accordance with the Rules consultation procedures, a set of guidelines to assist Registered Participants to determine when an inter-network test may be required. - (l) If the Inter-regional Planning Committee has published guidelines in accordance with clause 5.7.7(k), then NEMMCO and the Relevant TNSP must consider those guidelines in determining whether an inter-network test is required under clause 5.7.7(g) or 5.7.7(n). - (m) If NEMMCO or the Relevant TNSP gives notice under clause 5.7.7(g), then the Proponent must, in consultation with NEMMCO, prepare a draft test program for the inter-network test and submit it to each member of the Inter-regional Planning Committee and the Relevant TNSP (if the Relevant TNSP gave the notice given under clause 5.7.7(g)). - (n) If NEMMCO determines that an inter-network test is required for a reason contemplated in item 5 or 6 of chart 1, then it must prepare a draft test program for the inter-network test and submit it to each member of the Inter-regional Planning Committee at least 40 business days prior to the proposed test.